secureCodeBox/secureCodeBox/hooks/persistence-defectdojo/README.md

 ### Complete Example Scan

 This will import the results into engagement, product and product type following the labels.
-The engagement will be reused by the hook for the daily scans/imports until the engagement version is increased.
+The engagement will be reused by the hook for the daily scans / imports until the engagement version is increased.

 ```yaml
 apiVersion: "execution.securecodebox.io/v1"